farkhutdinova/ToDo/README.md

 # ToDo
-The app for managing to-do list
+The Android app for managing to-do list